patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

+The **Kebernetes CLI** is now installed and will be used later in the workshop

 ### Install the ICP CLI <a name="bxcli"></a>
 In the terminal window, issue the following commands to download the **IBM Cloud CLI**